clementvidon/Makefile_tutor/README.md

 - `run` is a simple rule that **`make` and `run` the default goal**.
-We start the shell command with the `hyphen` symbol to prevent make from interrupting its execution if our program execution returns a non-zero value.
+We start the shell command with the `hyphen` symbol to prevent make from interrupting its own execution if our program execution returns a non-zero value.

 ```make
 info-%: